modal-labs/synchronicity/README.md

 And let's say (for whatever reason) you want to offer a synchronous API to users.
 For instance maybe you want to make it easy to run your code in a basic script, or a user is building something that's mostly CPU-bound, so they don't want to bother with asyncio.

-A "simple" way to create a synchronous equivalent would be to implement a set of synchronous functions where all they do is call `asyncio.run(...)` on an asynchronous function.
+A "simple" way to create a synchronous equivalent would be to implement a set of synchronous functions where all they do is call [asyncio.run](https://docs.python.org/3/library/asyncio-task.html#asyncio.run) on an asynchronous function.
 But this isn't a great solution for more complex code:

 * It's kind of tedious grunt work to have to do this for every method/function
-* `asyncio.run` doesn't work with generators
+* [asyncio.run](https://docs.python.org/3/library/asyncio-task.html#asyncio.run) doesn't work with generators
 * In many cases, you need to preserve an event loop running between calls.

 The last case is particularly challenging.
 For instance, let's say you are implementing a client to a database that needs to have a persistent connection, and you want to built it in asyncio: